 We recommend the simplest solution possible: a magic eraser.

-This is a fantastic approach to restore your bat in no time, and it's far better than the technique advised by most other people.
+This is a fantastic approach to restoring your bat in no time, and it's far better than the technique advised by most other people.

 Magic Eraser has a unique structure that is capable of removing dirt from the most difficult places in your bat.
-Its microfibers are capable of penetrating even the tiniest holes and cracks, leaving behind a squeaky clean bat that is good as new.
+Its microfibers can penetrate even the tiniest holes and cracks, leaving behind a squeaky clean bat that is good as new.
 It works by soaking up all of the grime, and it can clean every inch of a baseball or softball bat with ease!
-All you have to do is add a bit of water to your bat, and then rub the magic eraser in a circular motion.
+All you have to do is add a bit of water to your bat and then rub the magic eraser in a circular motion.
 We've learned that smearing the marks with fast movement and some pressure is the simplest method to remove them.

 Like with anything else, it's important to be gentle when using a magic eraser on your bat.
 You don't want to damage the surface or remove any of the paint in the process.
 For good measure, we recommend spending anywhere from 10 to 15 seconds on each area.
 A Magic Eraser is inexpensive, easy to find, and lasts a long time.
 There is no downside to this approach!